 Part 1: The hook (attention grabber).
 The purpose of this part is to catch the reader’s attention (always one sentence).
 To reach this goal, you should start with a shocking fact, an anecdote, or an appropriate quote.

 Then provide an overview of the essay theme and a small piece of background or basic information about the topic you are going to cover.
-The best way is to start an essay with a broad explanation and lead your readers to something specific.
+The best way is to start writing an essay with a broad explanation and lead your readers to something specific.
 At first, give general information and gradually narrow it down to your specific points.

 Part 2: Connections.
 After you have provided some background information, use your introduction to outline what you are going to talk about.
 Write your main points and claims in the order in which you will discuss them.
 Make sure that you keep body paragraph topics concise and to the point.

 Do not forget to answer these questions to make sure that you have given your audience a full explanation of the main characters and time frames: Who?
 What?
 Where?
 When?
 How?
 Why?
 Is it limited to a particular time frame or a group of people? etc. Answer these questions in 2 or better 3 sentences in the middle of your intro

 Part 3: The thesis statement.
 There is no doubt that the paper thesis is the most important thing you must include in your introduction because your entire essay revolves around this statement.
 It should be narrow (1 sentence), focused, and very specific.

 What about the length?

 There are no strict rules about the length of the introduction.
-In such cases, a professional writer knows to take the length of the paper into account.
+In such cases, a professional essay writer knows to take the length of the paper into account.
 A relevant length for a five-paragraph essay is one paragraph, but if you are writing a 30-page paper, your introduction will take several pages and multiple paragraphs.

 - The hook is written at the beginning of the introduction and is used to grab the reader's attention.